Helping you to support your children or teenagers

 BUPA: Booklets for 7-11 year olds “I know someone with cancer”

-BUPA, a private heathcare provider, has published a set of four illustrated booklets that help explain cancer to children aged seven to 11, clearly and sensitively.
-The booklets are full of advice and information – from ideas for dealing with feelings to simple explanations about what cancer is and the different types of treatments.
-They include contributions from children who have been in a similar situation, aiming to help reassure young readers that they’re not alone.
+BUPA, a private heathcare provider, has published an illustrated booklet that help explain cancer to children aged seven to 11, clearly and sensitively.
+The booklet is full of advice and information – from ideas for dealing with feelings to simple explanations about what cancer is and the different types of treatments.

 BUPA: I know someone with cancer